 Is your organization a People Company?

 Just as Personnel evolved to become HR in the 1980s, HR is now transforming again to become a ‘People’ function.
-Forward-thinking HR leaders are getting ahead by focussing on people.
+Forward-thinking HR leaders are getting ahead by focusing on people.

 Yet, whereas our research surveying over 500 HR leaders found that 55% of senior executives think their company is people-orientated – only 29% of employees agreed.